cyberboy666/scanlines-technical-details/experimenting-with-video-hosting.md

 using hls is meant to make playback smoother, and loading faster , ~~but when trying this there were a few problems. there is no quality options:~~

-~~this problem seems to be resolved when updating the version. hls videos seems to work fine for me now.~~ still problems with hls on desktop
+~~this problem seems to be resolved when updating the version. hls videos seems to work fine for me now.~~ ~~still problems with hls on desktop~~ -> seems to be working now on later peertube versions

 # single sign-on: